 More a process of incremental small projects that can integrate and become a larger system, to help the health delivery process.

 Also, in a marketing sense to ensure that you are seen to have a “point of difference” that can be seen and understood by your patients.

-Become a technology “hub” by retailing devices that can support patient health and fitness and adapt the “hub” so that clinical pharmacists can tap into this information resource.
+Become a technology “hub” by retailing devices that can support patient health and fitness with supplements like the best nootropics and adapt the “hub” so that clinical pharmacists can tap into this information resource.